 Data matching by the Cabinet Office is subject to a code of data matching practice.

 The Cabinet Office has published its privacy notice which sets out how the Cabinet Office will use your personal data and your rights.
-The notice is made under Article 14 of the General Data Protection Regulation (GDPR).
+The notice is made under Article 14 of the UK General Data Protection Regulation (UK-GDPR).

 The legal basis for processing your personal data is that processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the data controller.

-For further information on data matching at this organisation, please email Nikki Cooper or call 07872 988 939.
+For further information on data matching at this organisation, please email Carl Money.
 Full information and details regarding the initiative can be found on the Government website.

 The Trust does not process healthcare data outside the European Economic Area.

-The Trust will retain and subsequently securely dispose of personal information aligned with the requirements & retention schedules of the Records Management Code of Practice for Health & Social Care 2016.
+The Trust will retain and subsequently securely dispose of personal information aligned with the requirements & retention schedules of the NHS Records Management Code of Practice 2021.

-The EU General Data Protection Regulation gives those who personal information we hold certain rights.
+The UK General Data Protection Regulation (UK-GDPR) gives those who personal information we hold certain rights.
 These rights are set out and explained below.